Vadskye/Rise/docs/standard_effects.md

   * +0 levels: trade -1a for +1d or vice versa
   * +0 levels: trade -1a/-1d for minor benefit
   * +1 levels: +1a (non-damaging debuffs)
+  * +1 levels: convert condition to poison (including poison crit and +1r condition on third stage)
   * +2 levels: +1 area size
   * +2 levels: +1a (damaging attacks, damaging debuffs)
   * +2 levels: +1d (above standard rank progression, if any)